RickBarretto/PreviewGram/README.md

 ### Why PreviewGram doesn't use Tor's Proxy by itself

-Tor have some issues, and aren't recommended to use Tor outside TorBrowser to avoid DNS Leaks and VPN+TOR issues.
+Tor have some issues, and
+isn't recommended to use Tor outside TorBrowser to avoid DNS Leaks and VPN+TOR issues.

 > Sources:
 >